-The overwhelming response I receive from womyn who have come to Daughters of the Goddess is that they feel so welcome, they experience warmth, they find acceptance from everyone and that they have never been part of a community where they felt so at home.
+The overwhelming response I receive from womyn and girls who have come to Daughters of the Goddess is that they feel so welcome, they experience warmth, they find acceptance from everyone and that they have never been part of a community where they felt so at home.

-This feeling that womyn speak of is the essence of the Aloha energy and spirit.
+This feeling that womyn and girls speak of is the essence of the Aloha energy and spirit.
 One of the missions of DG is to foster the culture and spirit of Aloha handed down to me through my Hawaiian heritage.
 It is my wish that each sister who enters this Temple be imbued with Hawaiiana and Aloha.
 I want her to experience what it means to be touched by the spirit of the land of Hawai'i nei, the expression of the Hawaiian essence.
 Transformation and healing from the spirit of Aloha is part of the gift and mission of Daughters of the Goddess.

-Through the years, as womyn enter the space I founded Summer Solstice 1996, I teach and train the spirit of Aloha to the womyn who circle in Daughters of the Goddess.
+Through the years, as womyn and girls enter the space I founded Summer Solstice 1996, I teach and train the spirit of Aloha to the womyn and girls who circle in Daughters of the Goddess.
 I don't mean teach in a formalized structured way that this work may evoke.
 I learned as a young child from my kumu/teachers, kupuna/elders, aunties, uncles "how to act" as we say in Hawai'i.
 I model the values, customs and behavior of Hawai'i, of my family, of our people.
 Many of the sisters are not of Hawaiian blood, but they uphold this mission of passing on the Aloha spirit.

 As I pass on "how to act" to my sisters, the mana/spiritual power I carry within me from the Hawaiian Islands is passed on to each womyn who chooses to circle in DG.
-In this way, we foster together in harmony the Aloha spirit which all womyn who enter here notice and feel.
+In this way, we foster together in harmony the Aloha spirit which all womyn and girls who enter here notice and feel.

 In our Hawaiian culture, unconditional giving, hospitality, and community spirit are primary.
 For example, a Hawaiian child is taught to take off shoes before entering anyone's home.
 This is a way of honoring our hale/home(pronounced haw-lay), a way of leaving the negative and physical energies we collect on our shoes outside of homes and creating the sacred entrance between the outer and inner sanctuary.